CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

    - You will be directed to a similar screen where you can "enable budget field for updates" and enter the hours you wish to allocate for each person for the selected month.
    - You can also enter the labor category here if it is the same for each person

-## Adjust projections for holidays or other time-off
+## 2/ Adjust projections for holidays or other OOO

 In general, resource allocations can be expected using the following rations: